Karachi: Economy

-Karachi is Pakistan's financial and commercial capital.
+Being the largest city, Karachi is also Pakistan's financial and commercial capital.
 Since Pakistan's independence, Karachi has been the centre of the nation's economy, and remain's Pakistan's largest urban economy despite the economic stagnation caused by sociopolitical unrest during the late 1980s and 1990s.
 The city forms the centre of an economic corridor stretching from Karachi to nearby Hyderabad, and Thatta.

 As of 2021, Karachi had an estimated GDP (PPP) of $190 billion with a yearly growth rate of 5.5%.
 Karachi contributes 90% of Sindh's GDP and accounts for approximately 25% of the total GDP of Pakistan.
 The city has a large informal economy which is not typically reflected in GDP estimates.
 The informal economy may constitute up to 36% of Pakistan's total economy, versus 22% of India's economy, and 13% of the Chinese economy.
 The informal sector employs up to 70% of the city's workforce.
 In 2018 The Global Metro Monitor Report ranked Karachi's economy as the best performing metropolitan economy in Pakistan.

-Today along with Pakistan's continued economic expansion Karachi is now ranked third in the world for consumer expenditure growth with its market anticipated to increase by 6.6% in real terms in 2018 It is also ranked among the top cities in the world by an anticipated increase of a number of households (1.3 million households) with annual income above $20,000 dollars measured at PPP exchange rates by 2025.
+Today along with Pakistan's continued economic expansion Karachi is now ranked third in the world for consumer expenditure growth with its market anticipated to increase by 6.6% in real terms in 2018 It is also ranked among the top cities in the world by an anticipated increase of a number of households (1.3 million households) with annual income above $20,000 measured at PPP exchange rates by 2025.
 The Global FDI Intelligence Report 2017/2018 published by Financial Times ranks Karachi amongst the top 10 Asia pacific cities of the future for FDI strategy.
 According to Anatol Lieven the economic growth of Karachi is a result of the influx of Muhajirs to Karachi during late 1940s and early 50s.